IAU-ADES/ADES-Master/web/README.md

 ### Web Interface

 1. Open `http://localhost:8000` in your browser
-2. Click "Choose File" and select an ADES XML file
+2. Click "Choose File" and select an ADES XML or PSV file
 3. Click "Validate" to check the file against all schemas
 4. View the results showing pass/fail status for each schema